Circuit Complexity through phase transitions: consequences in quantum state preparation: Introduction

 \subsubsection{Some remarks comparing both approaches}

+The Nielsen complexity estimates the minimum number of gates required to transform an initial reference state to a target state.
+It operates by defining a set of available gates and a metric in the space of quantum circuits or unitary transformations.
+The optimization process within this space aims to minimize the number of gates.
+The Nielsen approach is operational, providing an estimation of the minimum number of operations based on the reference and target states, along with the available gates.
+On the other hand, the Fubini-Study approach considers a manifold of quantum states and defines the cost as the distance between pure quantum states using fidelity, as given in equations \eqref{fide} and \eqref{geo1d}.
+In this sense, the Fubini-Study metric serves as a geometric measure, while the Nielsen complexity directly relates to the practical cost in a quantum computer.

-The complexity according to Nielsen estimates the minimum number of gates needed to reach the target state.
-For this purpose, a metric in the space of quantum circuits or unitary transformations is defined.
-The optimization of the trajectory in this space thus minimizes the number of accessible gates.
-On the other hand, with the Fubini-Study metric, the complexity is computed by monitoring the state changes along the preparation of the target state.
-The Fubini-Study metric defines a geometry in the space of states.
-A key difference is that in the latter geometry a variable cost is assigned to specific gates as it depends on the states they act on, while in the former, each gate is assigned a fixed cost.
-On top of that, with $\comp_{\rm N}$ there will be degenerate operations that leave the state unchanged (e.g. adding a global phase).
-Therefore and in general, it is found that the space of unitaries has a higher dimension. \\ In general, different results are obtained using both approaches \cite{Guo2018, ali2019}.
-Depending on the application, one form is preferred over the other.
-We believe that due to the equations of the geodesics given the metric, $\comp_{\rm{FS}}$ is ideal for doing analytical calculations while, from the point of view of quantum computation and cost estimation to prepare states, $\comp_{\rm N}$ will prevail.
-In any case, in some particular cases it has been shown that both methods give identical results, such as the preparation of Gaussian fundamental states \cite{Guo2018}.
+In practical terms, there are notable differences between the two approaches.
+The Fubini-Study metric assigns a variable cost to specific gates based on the states they act on, while Nielsen assigns a fixed cost to each gate.
+Additionally, the Nielsen complexity may involve degenerate operations that leave the state unchanged (e.g., adding a global phase), resulting in a higher dimensionality of the space of unitaries.
+Different results are obtained using these approaches, depending on the specific application.
+Each form has its preferred use case.
+The geodesic equations provided by the Fubini-Study metric make it suitable for analytical calculations, while the Nielsen complexity is more relevant for cost estimation in quantum computation and state preparation.
+However, in some cases, both methods yield identical results, such as in the preparation of Gaussian fundamental states \cite{Guo2018}.

-As a final remark, let us note that typically, the fidelity, no matter how close two quantum states are, drops exponentially with system size.
-This is nothing but the Anderson orthogonality catastrophe.
-Therefore, in numerical studies a variant of $\comp_{\rm{FS}}$ would be to use the \emph{fidelity per site} instead,

-in Eq. \eqref{fide}.
-On top of that, this allows to extract the extensive part for the complexity which, on the other hand, is what seems to matter \cite{chapman2018}.